 As Hurricane Irma approached the west coast of Florida, the storm sucked the water out of Sarasota Bay, stranding two manatees in the muck as the water receded.
 Several people tried saving the huge mammals, but they were unable to move them.

-Michael Sechler, who took the photo above, waded out with his friends to help.
+Michael Sechler took an amazing photo when he waded out with his friends to help.

 "My friends and I couldn't move these massive animals ourselves, and we called every service we could think of, but no one answered," Sechler posted on Facebook.
 "We gave them as much water as we could, hoping the rain and storm surge come soon enough to save them."